Best places to

 MAUI has resorts, churches, lavender fields, botanical gardens and sandy beaches but if your heart is set on a location where you can have the wedding and reception on the water there are several estates that you should consider.
 One of my favorites is The Kukahiko Estate in Makena.
 It is family owned for generations with a two bedroom house and fantastic kitchen for your caterer’s use.
 The patio or lanai area can be used for a dance floor or you can have your reception there.

-Maui wedding you should check out the Haiku Mill.
+You should check out the Haiku Mill.
 This is an unbelievable more than a century old historic site.
 There is old world charm oozing out of every corner of the incredible setting.
 The ruins of an old sugar mill that was abandoned and left behind were transformed into an elegant European style courtyard with chandeliers and delightfully hand selected French antique décor.

 OAHU has the majority of the state’s population by far and first time visitors to Hawaii usually go there.
 So, it makes sense that the largest number of wedding venues would be there as well.
 This fact makes it very hard to choose which ones to recommend, but since we are not looking at resort venues that narrows it down.